Conversion of Private Limited to Public Limited

 - Members of the Company shall approve the conversion of Company into Public Company by Special Resolution.

-- Name clause of Memorandum needs to be amended to exclude the word ‘Private’.
+- The name clause of Memorandum needs to be amended to exclude the word ‘Private’.

 - If the Company has less than 7 members, appropriate steps should be taken to increase them to at least 7.

 - If the number of directors of the Company is two, the number of directors should be increased to at least 3.

 - Increase the authorized share capital and paid-up share capital as prescribed for a public company, if required.